Moon Kyung-eun

-Moon Kyung-eun (born 27 August 1971) is a former South Korean male professional basketball player and basketball coach.
-He was part of the team at the 1994 Asian Games, 1996 Summer Olympics, 1998 Asian Games and 2002 Asian Games.
-From 2012 to 2021 he was head coach of the Korean Basketball League team Seoul SK Knights.
+Moon Kyung-eun (born August 27, 1971) is a former South Korean male professional basketball player and basketball coach.
+He was part of the team at the 1994 Asian Games, 1996 Summer Olympics, 1998 Asian Games and the 2002 Asian Games.
+From 2012 to 2021 he was head coach of the Korean Basketball League team, the Seoul SK Knights.

 Early life

 One of three children, Moon attended Kwangshin Commercial High School (now Kwangshin Broadcasting Arts High School).
 At that time, the team did not have its own gym to practice in.
 Undaunted by his circumstances, the teenager would find a court and practice shooting on his own outside of school.
-The team still managed to achieve impressive results against more notable high school teams and even college teams, thus being dubbed a "dark horse" in Seoul's high school basketball scene during the late 1980's to early 1990's.
+The team still managed to achieve impressive results against more notable high school teams and even college teams, thus being dubbed a "dark horse" in Seoul's high school basketball scene during the late 1980s to early 1990s.

 Playing career

 College career

-Moon was heavily scouted as a high school student and went on to Yonsei University.
+Moon was heavily scouted as a high school student and went on to attend Yonsei University.
 His time at Yonsei coincided with what is often retrospectively dubbed the "golden era" of domestic college basketball.
 He and his teammates, as well as their counterparts from traditional athletic rivals Korea University, enjoyed a level of popularity similar to that of idol singers and A-list actors/actresses due to their skills and good looks.
 Together with his Yonsei teammates Lee Sang-min and Woo Ji-won and Korea University's Hyun Joo-yup and Chun Hee-chul, among others, they were collectively dubbed "Oppa Troupe" (오빠부대) by the media.
 As a college player, Moon became known for his accurate shooting and drew comparisons to his older contemporary shooting guard Hur Jae, despite being a forward.